 Modifying an Event Mesh

-You can modify an existing event mesh.
-To do so, you require the Mission Control Manager role assigned to your user account.
+To modify an event mesh, you require the Mission Control Manager role.
 For more information about the role requirements, see Considerations for Working with Event Meshes in PubSub+ Cloud.

 You can perform any of the following tasks to modify an existing event mesh: